 Multiple data center strategies

-Maintaining multiple data centers enables enterprises to provide:
+Maintaining multiple data centers enables enterprises to provide the following:

-- High availability (HA) — Redundant systems help ensure that your operations virtually never fail.
+- High availability (HA) — Redundant systems help ensure that your operations almost never fail.

 Compliance and auditing